What are schools expected to provide?

-Each year Officers from the 'SEND Strategic Advice and Support Team' visit a third of Plymouth schools to discuss identification of need, use of funding, working with families and outcomes for children and young people.
+- SEN Audit: Each year Officers from the SEND Strategic Advice and Support Team visit a third of Plymouth schools to discuss identification of need, use of funding, working with families and outcomes for children and young people.
 Themes from each audit cycle are then made priorities for planning.

 - SEND Local Area Inspection: Ofsted and CQC jointly inspect local areas to see how well they fulfil their responsibilities for children and young people with special educational needs and/or disabilities.
 View Plymouth's inspection report.

-These events, which happen three times a year, are an opportunity to support schools by developing good practice and understanding their duties.
+- SEND Joint and Early Years Briefings: These events, which happen three times a year, are an opportunity to support schools by developing good practice and understanding their duties.